HaywardMorihara/2021FebGameJam/README.md

 # Notes:
 ## TODO
-- Drag and place blocks (instead of individual presses)
 - Clearer instructions on the first level
 - Make the walker shrink or something
 - Make it apparent that the blocks BLOCK - they aren't the path